OpenDroneMap/docs/source/tutorials.rst

 Pressing `Enter` or `Space`, arrow keys or `Page Up` or `Page Down` keys will now help us navigate through the logs.
 The lower case letter `Q` will let us escape back to the command line.

-We can also extract just the end of the logs using the `tail` commmand as follows:
+We can also extract just the end of the logs using the `tail` command as follows:

 ::